openitnovem/readml/README.md

 interpret(interpret_type="global", use_pdp_ice=True, use_ale=False, use_shap=False)
 ```

-In the other way, you can give as an input a dictionnary into `interpret` function with the same config keys located in `readml/config/`, as an example, after the run of pytest :
+You can also use the `interpret` function without filling in the configuration file.
+To do so, you need to pass a config dictionary, as additional parameter to the function, with the same config keys located in `readml/config/` (you will find templates for each usecase).
+Here is an example using the outputs of unit tests :

 ```python
 from readml.main import interpret